SegersIan/architecture-handbook/architecture-styles.md

 Architecture styles can be use for the architecture of a whole system, but these styles can be also combined.
 One does not exclude the use of others.

+As per usual, you need to select the style(s) based on your needs.
+Remember, as an architect, you must understand your needs for the system.

 ## Foundations

 ### (Anti) Patterns